Introduction

 The answer lies in the concept of countable additivity (\(\sigma\)-additivity), which requires

 handling infinite sequences of disjoint events.
-While this property is essential for dealing with limits
+This property is essential for dealing with limits

 Definition: Algebra (Field)